If you’ve felt unworthy of success, Love, and happiness, you’re not alone.

 The deep root of unworthiness stings the hardest.
 It can feel like a perpetual slap to your sense of self and your identity.

 It’s a constant reminder of something that keeps you stuck in the muck of never measuring up.
 Or moving ahead to live in peace, happiness and Love.

 Let me be honest and a bit vulnerable with you.
 I originally wrote this blog post with a different reference point.

-I have been thinking a lot about the infamous “Slap” from the Academy Awards this year.
+Remember the infamous “Slap” from the Academy Awards?

 The whole Will Smith/Chris Rock exchange.
 I’m inspired by Rock’s response in the moment.
 That could have gone much worse than it did.

 I also feel an immense amount of compassion for Smith.
 I’ve read a lot about some of the early childhood trauma he experienced with an abusive father.
 And I understand some of the potential psychological issues that’s brought him.

 However, doing a deep dive into Smith’s problems, family issues, or looking at what happened as a big lesson we can learn doesn’t serve us.